moos3/captain-slackhook/README.md

 ```

 ## Send notifications/events
 So in hipchat you can send room notifications and in slack they call these events to a room.
 Which just like messages you can send them to mutliple rooms.
+You can use both fields and actions in slack event messages.
 These objects are structured like so:

 1) Slack: